osandov/drgn/docs/api_reference.rst

         Get whether this type is complete (i.e., the type definition is known).
         This is always ``False`` for void types.
-It may be ``False`` for structure, union, enumerated, and array types, as well as typedef types where the underlying type is one of those.
+It may be ``False`` for structure, union, class, enumerated, and array types, as well as typedef types where the underlying type is one of those.
 Otherwise, it is always ``True``.

         :rtype: bool